H-SG/aoc_2023_python/README.md

 ## Day 10
 First day where I really had no idea how to approach part 2 and had to do some research, this is usually the beginning of the end for AoC for me.
 Regardless, learned a pretty neat new algorithm.

+## Day 11
+I thought this was going to travel into the travelling salesman problem, but no, just embiggenning.
+Today was probably my quickest yet, could've been quicker though...